top of page

 What to Know Before I Participate?

-Required Abilities/Systems/Equipment
+Required Systems/Equipment

 • OTI uses the Zoom platform.
 For a more detailed list of requirements for using the Zoom system, please visit their support page.
+Please ensure that Zoom works correctly before the class starts.

 • An internet connection – broadband wired or wireless- with a minimum bandwidth of 1.0Mbps/600kbps (up/down)